ProjectSegfault/website/src/routes/index.md

 ---
 title: Project Segfault
-description: 4 idiots & one Sun server.
+description: 4 idiots, a Sun server and a Hitachi Compute Rack.
 ---

 # {title}